| | | | |

 What to serve with pierogi?

-Pierogi can be served roasted vegetables such as carrots, cauliflower, Brussel sprouts, or with salads, or dipping sauce for pierogi.
+Pierogi can be served with roasted vegetables such as carrots, cauliflower, Brussels sprouts, or with salads, or dipping sauce for pierogi.

 How to deal with frozen pierogi?

-To freeze pierogi, prepare all the pierogi, fill them and seal them.
-Place a sheet of plastic wrap on the bottom of your container and layer the pierogi in it.
+To freeze pierogi, prepare all the pierogi, fill them, and seal them.
+Then, place a sheet of plastic wrap on the bottom of your container and layer the pierogi in it.

-Cover it with another layer of plastic wrap and then pierogi, and so on till the container is full.
+Cover it with another layer of plastic wrap, then pierogi, and so on until the container is full.
 Freeze for up to 3 months.
 Thaw and boil or bake before serving.

 Yield: 45 medium pierogi